SerhanMiah/VideoGameOnlineShop/README.md

 # VideoGameOnlineShop

+An immersive e-commerce platform dedicated to video game enthusiasts.
+Crafted with precision using a blend of powerful technologies like ASP.NET, Angular, and TypeScript, and designed with sleek UI to provide an engaging user experience.

 ![game-screenshot](./frontend/src/screenshots/homepage.png)

 # Project Overview

-Building my first e-commerce app using ASP.NET, C#, TypeScript, and Angular.
-Security will be managed with JWT tokens on both the backend and frontend, using local storage.
-The system will handle various relationships between video games and users, planned out with Lucid Diagram and Excalidraw.
+VideoGameOnlineShop is a full-stack e-commerce platform where users can explore and purchase their favorite video games.
+With a robust backend developed using ASP.NET and C# paired with an interactive frontend crafted in Angular and TypeScript, it promises an intuitive and seamless shopping experience.

+Key Features:

+* JWT authentication for secure user sessions.
+* Dynamic database relationships visualized with Lucid Diagram and Excalidraw.
+* Responsive design optimized for various devices.

 ## Deployment